datasnack/dh-ghana/README.md

 ## Installation

-We do not yet provide a ready to use Docker image of the Data Hub, so for now you need to first build the base image yourself.
-For this first step follow these instructions:

-- Clone the [Data Hub repository](https://github.com/datasnack/datahub) to your computer: `$ git clone git@github.com:datasnack/datahub.git`
-- Inside this folder build the Docker container with `$ docker build -t datahub:latest .`

-No we can clone the Ghana Hub instance (this repository) into a new folder:

 - Clone the repository `$ git clone git@github.com:datasnack/dh-ghana.git`
 - Copy the `.env.example` to `.env`: `$ cp .env.example .env`
 - Open the `.env` file and make sure the following variables are set `SECRET_KEY`, `DATAHUB_NAME` (instructions are inside the `.env` file)